 10. Choose Ceramic or Porcelain Tiles

-Luis Dominguez, Realtor, Douglas Elliman Real Estate
+Luis Dominguez, Real Estate Agent, Douglas Elliman Real Estate

 Most tenants are looking for a clean, comfortable, low-maintenance place to call home.
 If you need to update the flooring of your rental property, do away with using rugs or laminate and go for ceramic or porcelain tiles.
 They are easier to maintain and clean, and they will also last several years.